Capable

 Eight identities · Twenty milestones each · 160 total

 Each path is an identity a kid can claim by doing the work.
-Milestones are ordered roughly by difficulty — the first five are the opening moves, the last few separate the committed from the serious.
-Earn five in a path and claim the identity.
-Earn all twenty and you are Proven.
+Milestones are ordered roughly by difficulty: the first five are the opening moves, the last few separate the committed from the serious.

 The Athlete